 13. Dipper

-The picture shows just how dipper birds got their name.
-These aquatic birds dip their head in and out of river streams to catch their food.
-They do this at a whopping 60x/minute.
-Their food mainly consists of mayflies, dragonflies, and other aquatic insects.
+The picture shows just how dipper birds got their name!
+These aquatic birds dip their head in and out of river streams an astonishing 60 times a minute to catch their food which consists of mayflies, dragonflies, and other aquatic insects.

 Learn More: Pond Informer